funkhaus/technical-assessment-round-1/README.md

 1. Please use the [Nuxt framework](https://nuxtjs.org/guide/installation#starting-from-scratch).
 1. Please keep SEO in mind when you build this.
 We want to see that you understand HTML semantics.
 1. On hover of names in the list, the image shown in the design should be a cross fading slideshow of multiple images.
+The first image in the slideshow should be the `featuredImage` for that person, the rest of the images should come from the `images` array.
+See [Mock data](#mock-data).
 1. The hamburger should animate to a cross on click, and commit to the store that it's been clicked.
 1. No CSS frameworks please.

 **Hints**

 1. Please [read this a guide](https://github.com/funkhaus/best-practices/blob/master/README.md) for our best practices.
-1. Please [see this sample component](https://github.com/funkhaus/factory/blob/master/src/components/WorkBlock/BlockWork.vue) for an expectation on quality style.
+1. Please [see this sample component](https://github.com/funkhaus/factory/blob/master/src/components/WorkBlock/BlockWork.vue) for an expectation on quality and style.

 ## Mock data